Vickers Viscount: Performance and changes

 One reporter, after travelling on an Air France Viscount, wrote in 1953: "Noise level was less than that of piston engines.
 It was a definite relief to be rid of the rough vibrations...
 The turboprop is an excellent shorthaul airplane and a definite crowd pleaser.
-The substitution of a lower constant pitch noise and smoothness for the vibration, grunts, and groans of the piston engine gives the hesitant passenger a feeling of confidence."
+The substitution of a lower constant-pitch noise and smoothness for the vibration, grunts, and groans of the piston engine gives the hesitant passenger a feeling of confidence."
 Viscount cabin windows were huge ellipses, 19 by 26 inches.
 Viscount operational costs were lower than many rival aircraft; Vickers projected a 700 could carry a 13,000-lb payload from Chicago to New York in 2 hours 45 minutes against a 10-mph headwind, burning 6395 lb of fuel.

 All production Viscounts were powered by the Rolls-Royce Dart turboprop; from its initial 800 hp, and then 1,000 hp and higher, Rolls-Royce extensively developed the Dart engine, due to its popularity and use on the Viscount and several later aircraft.
 One key model was the Dart 506 engine, with better fuel efficiency than earlier models, allowing airline Viscounts to fly longer routes, with more payload.
 With the availability of more powerful engines, Vickers continued to develop the Viscount's design.
 Later models could carry more passengers and had fewer load limitations.

-There were three basic versions of the Viscount.
-The first production version was the type 700 powered by R.Da.3 Dart 505 and later R.Da.3 Dart 506s.
-A sub variant were the type 700Ds powered by R.D.a Dart 510s.
+Three basic versions of the Viscount were built.
+The first production version was the Type 700 powered by R.Da.3 Dart 505 and later R.Da.3 Dart 506s.
+A subvariant was the type 700Ds powered by R.D.a Dart 510s.

-The second version was the type 800.
-The 800s were shorter ranged, higher passenger capacity aircraft than the 700s.
+The second version was the Type 800, which was shorter in range and had a higher passenger capacity aircraft than the 700.
 The fuselage was lengthened 3 ft 10 in and the rear pressure bulkhead was moved aft 5 ft 5 in, allowing more passengers to be carried.
 The 800s (excepting the 806s) were powered by the Dart 510.

-The third and final type of Viscount were the 810s.
-They were the same size as the 800s but powered with R.Da.
+The third type of Viscount was the 810.
+It was the same size as the 800s, but was powered with R.Da.
 7/1 Mk 225 or Mk 530 Darts.
-With the greater power the 810s were faster and longer ranged than the 800s.
+With the greater power, the 810 was faster and longer ranged than the 800.

-Proposed type 740, 850 and 870 Viscounts never made it beyond the drawing board.
+Proposed type 740, 850, and 870 Viscounts never left the drawing board.

 The Viscount's good performance and popularity with customers encouraged Vickers to privately finance and develop an enlarged and re-engined variant of the Viscount, later designated as the Vickers Vanguard.
 The Vanguard drew extensively from the knowledge and design of the Viscount, and maintained its advantage of lower operating costs over jet airliners, but its disadvantage in being slower became critical as jets became more available.